 More importantly, our findings are not only relevant for Mandarin (or other varieties of Chinese), but have implications for other languages as well.
-To the extent that Mandarin is representative of other morphologically poor languages (for instance, other varieties of Chinese and many other (South)east Asian languages), the results should generalize to these languages.
+To the extent that Mandarin is representative of other morphologically poor languages, the results should generalize to these languages.
 The results should also generalize to languages with richer morphology, where morphosyntactic cues are more reliable.
 Our results therefore provide a novel argument that syntactic bootstrapping is cross-linguistically viable as a learning strategy for attitude verbs.